gwu-libraries/social-feed-manager/README.md

 ------------

-Developed using python 2.7 and postgresql-9.1 on osx for deployment on ubuntu lts; your mileage may vary.
+Developed using python 2.7 and postgresql-9.1 on osx for deployment on ubuntu lts 10.4; your mileage may vary.

 * get this code: